dmit4git/full-plate/README.md

 ```
 This will:
  * start PostgreSQL database container
- * build .Net Core webapi backend container and start it
+ * build .Net Core WebApi backend container and start it
  * build React webapp and start Nginx container to serve it
-   * Nginx will also forward all `/webapi` calls to the webapi backend (port 10090)
+   * Nginx will also forward all `/webapi` calls to the WebApi backend (port 10090)

 Open it at [localhost](http://localhost).
 Stop containers to shut it down: `docker compose --profile frontend --profile backend down`